zainab-ali/pair-tree.el/README.md

 ## Other resources

 If you're learning about lists, be sure to read [the GNU Emacs manual](https://www.gnu.org/software/emacs/manual/html_node/elisp/Lists.html#Lists).
 You may want to check out [dash.el](https://github.com/magnars/dash.el), the excellent list library used in this package.

+Racket is an excellent programming language to learn in.
+If you're using it, take a look at [the Sdraw cons cell visualizer](https://docs.racket-lang.org/sdraw/index.html) instead.